jacobbierstedt/fixNs/README.md

 The purpose of this program is to adjust a predetermined set of gaps in a genome sequence to a fixed size (i.e. set the length of unknown gaps to 100 bp for NCBI submission).

-It takes two arguments:
+It takes two positional arguments:
 1) a single-line sequence file (one line, one scaffold, no fasta header)
 2) a 4-column sorted bed file containing the intervals for the gaps on the scaffold (chr, start, stop, name).

 The corrected sequence is written to stdout.
-Recommended usage would be splitting your genome into a single file (no header) per scaffold, and splitting or creating a bed file with the same basename corresponding to the gaps on that scaffold and passing them as arguments.
+It is recommended to split your genome into a single file (no header) per scaffold, and split or create a bed file with the same basename corresponding to the gaps on that scaffold and passing them as arguments to fixNs.